419-833-1308 email@example.com 501 C3 non Profit Charity

 Kathleen Warrington Team Thunder Coordinator/Lucky Rider Volunteer Kathleen is a retired school teacher, joined the Serenity Farm Team in 2005.
 With training over the years, she became a barn buddy, side walker, horse handler and team captain in the Therapeutic Riding Program.
 As the Team Thunder Coordinator she organizes visits to many establishments such as care centers, senior centers, special needs classrooms, hospice, libraries, and others.
 Kathleen is also involved in fund raising and EAL Sessions.

-Pam Hoch Graphic Designer/ Lucky Rider Volunteer When I was a kid I honed my artistic skills drawing horses.
+Pam Hoch Graphic Designer/ Therapeutic Riding Volunteer When I was growing up, I honed my artistic skills by drawing horses.
 So, it is no wonder that I am a graphic designer by profession and spend my weekends with horses for fun.
-Serenity Farm is a place where where I nurture both my passions.
-Since 2009, I have been happy to share my skills to help Serenity Farm Equestrian Center project an image consistent with the quality of services offered and the friendly professionalism of the volunteers and staff.
-There's always something going on at the farm and good communication keeps everyone "on the same page".
+Serenity Farm is a place where I can nurture both my passions.
+Since 2009, I have been happy to share my skills to help Serenity Farm Equestrian Center project an image that is consistent with the quality of their programs and the friendly professionalism of their volunteers and staff.
+There's always something going on at the farm and good communication keeps everyone informed.

 Bonnie Bach Volunteer Coordinator Retired in April of last year and started volunteering at Serenity in April of this year serving in therapeutic riding, team thunder, team captain and fundraising efforts.
 I look forward to joining the staff team as Volunteer Coordinator.
 Grew up in Woodville and went on to U T to pursue a Bachelor of Arts degree with a major in education while working at St Vincent for 45 years - 25 as Human Resources manager and 20 years as Director of Facility Support Services.
 Added to this impressive experience, Bonnie served as President of the Board for Mercy Federal Credit Union.
 Married since 1976, one daughter and two sons, 4 grandchildren and one great grandson too.
 Enjoy our family time in the pool, Imagination Station and many other moments too.